Attitude Baptist Church: History

-Attitude Baptist Church started as a Community Mission in the neighbourhood of Itanhangá, Rio de Janeiro by the Southern Baptist International Mission Board missionary Edgar F. Hallock, Jr. Initially the Mission met in a rented room of a University nearby and later at a public school.
-On June 4, 2000, sponsored by the First Baptist Church in Barra, the Mission was organized as the Central Barra Baptist Church with 32 members.
+Attitude Baptist Church started as a Community Mission in the neighbourhood of Itanhangá, Rio de Janeiro by the International Mission Board missionary Edgar F. Hallock, Jr. Initially the Mission met in a rented room of a University nearby and later at a public school.
+On 4 June 2000, sponsored by the First Baptist Church in Barra, the Mission was organized as the Central Barra Baptist Church with 32 members.

 Organisation

 Attitude Baptist was modeled after the successful experiences of Saddleback, Hillsong and Santarém-Paz Churches.
 Works and experiences of pastors Abe Hubner and Rick Warren serve as main inspiration.

 The Church is organized in 15 congregations and apprimatelly 1.200 cells, which replicate the general Cell church structure of the Main Church in Barra da Tijuca.
 According to this model the basic structure is the Cell group, which generally has up to 12 people and often cell-members also have the role of counselor and counselee.
 Upon exceeding this 12-person limit, the cell multiplies into new cells.
 Each cell is under the care of a Cell-leader.
 Every cell is integrated into a network of cells under the care of a Cell-supervisor, to whom Cell-leaders report.
 Cell supervisors in turn report to the pastor of the church, who in turn report to the Pastor-president.
 Because of its size, the main Church has more hierarchical levels.

 The work of each church is conducted voluntarily by church members and it is organized into Ministries.
 Ministries are: